WELcome TO

 Tamed Exotics

-We are USDA-licensed breeders of friendly, healthy & lineaged sugar gliders!
-Furthermore, all of our sugar gliders are lineaged and have been selectively bred for health, temperament, conformation, and color.
+We are USDA-licensed breeders of friendly, healthy & lineaged exotic pets!
+Furthermore, all our exotic pets are lineaged and have been selectively bred for health, temperament, conformation, and color.
 Our babies are socialized daily to ensure you are getting a tame and friendly pet!
-You should also know that sugar gliders are nocturnal and extremely social, so we firmly believe that you should never house a sugar glider alone.

 sugar gliders for sale